Chad Booc: Activism

 He participated in the Manilakbayan in 2015 on the eve of the killing of the executive director of Alternative Learning Center for Agricultural and Livelihood Development (ALCADEV), an alternative Lumad school established in 2004, serving Lumad children from Manobo, Higaonon, Banwaon, Talandig, and Mamanwa in Surigao del Sur.
 He said that he “witnessed how the Lumad stood up as a tribe for self-governance and self-determination.
 The fact that they built and ran their own school without our help, even if we are deemed more educated because we finished college”.
 He made his decision to become a Lumad teacher and arduously convinced his family of his planned undertaking.

 Booc started to become a mathematics volunteer teacher for the Lumad in 2016, particularly in ALCADEV.
 His volunteer work has made him and his students paralegals, human rights workers, and social media handlers for ALCADEV students and other Lumad.
 He got involved in organizing numerous Lakbayan and in bakwit (evacuee) Lumad schools, championing their right for education and self-determination.
 He experienced forced evacuations of communities and death threats.
 He has used social media in trying to reach wider audiences, with thousands of followers on Twitter.
 He also became vocal on the experiences of urban poor communities in his hometown.

 He was arrested twice, first in Batasang Pambansa on July 17, 2017, along with seven other youths and Lumad teachers.
 In protest against Martial Law in Mindanao under President Rodrigo Duterte, they interrupted the special joint session of the House of Representatives to vote whether or not the island-wide martial law should be extended.
 They were freed on July 25 and had their cases dismissed on October 2 of the same year.
 They continued to speak up against rampant militarization of the AFP against Lumad communities especially under martial law.

+Booc is among those who filed petitions with the Philippine Supreme Court challenging the constitutionality of the Anti-Terrorism Act.